klovadis/Templates/readme.md

 # Simple template wrapper for NodeJS

-This small module is a wrapper for [John Resig's](http://ejohn.org/) simple template so you can use it comfortably in NodeJS.
+This small module is a wrapper for [John Resig's](http://ejohn.org/) simple template solution so you can use it comfortably in NodeJS.

 ## Template syntax